Mister-Eric/Mister-Eric/README.md

 ### Currently, I am a Full Stack Web Development student at Lambda School.
 I suck at video games, but I enjoy them. :)

 🌱 I’m currently learning HTML, CSS, & JavaScript

-🇺🇸  I've driven through all of the "lower 48" (many times)

 ⚡ Fun fact: I published a children's book in 2020.
 Check it out here: [book]